Sisak killings

 The Sisak killings refers to the illegal detainment, torture and murder of Croatian Serb civilians from the city of Sisak by members of the Croatian Army and police from July 1991 to June 1992 during the Croatian War of Independence.
+Most of the crimes are linked to the Sisak Special Police Unit "Vukovi".
+In 2013, Vladimir Milanković, wartime deputy police commander of the Sisak area, was convicted of ordering illegal arrests and not punishing crimes against Serb civilians and sentenced to ten years in prison.